 Unlike other Disney World theme parks, Magic Kingdom does not offer an accessible drop off point for those wanting to take a ride share.
-The Ticket and Transportation Center offers guests a place to park and easily transfer to either Magic Kingdom or Epcot.
+The Transportation and Ticket Center offers guests a place to park and easily transfer to either Magic Kingdom or Epcot.

 Guests can either take the monorail to Magic Kingdom or Epcot, or take a ferry boat directly to Magic Kingdom.
-The Ticket and Transportation Center is actually closer to the some of the Polynesian DVC buildings than the Ceremonial House and bus stop.
+The Transportation and Ticket Center is actually closer to the some of the Polynesian DVC buildings than the Ceremonial House and bus stop.
 In this article, we’ll dive into how to take the ferry boats.

 Magic Kingdom Ferry Boats

-Disney offers 3 identical ferries transporting guests between Magic Kingdom and the Ticket and Transportation Center.
+Disney offers 3 identical ferries transporting guests between Magic Kingdom and the Transportation and Ticket Center.
 Catch either the Richard F. Irvine, Admirable Joe Fowler, or Captain Joe Potter ferries daily.
 All of these are named in honor of people that helped plan and develop Disneyland or Disney World.

 Standing and seating options are offered on the upper and lower decks connected by 2 stairways.
 On both decks, guests find limited seating and dots to stand on for separation between parties.
-Without enforcing social distancing, each ferry boat has a capacity of 600 passengers.
+Each ferry boat has a capacity of 600 passengers.

 Sassagoula River Ferry Boat